 - If you are unable to complete the coursework, or if the date of graduation is delayed, a “Graduation Date Change Form” must be submitted to the Registrar’s Office.
 A $10.00 administrative fee must be paid at the Bursar’s Office.

 Apply by the priority processing deadline dates.
-Applications will continue to be accepted up to the last day to add classes for the term of graduation; however, delays may occur in the initial and final evaluation of your application and names may not appear in the commencement book.
+Applications will continue to be accepted up to the last day to add classes for the term of graduation; however, delays may occur in the initial and final evaluation of your application and names may not appear in the commencement book if application is received after the priority processing deadline.
 If we receive your application after the final deadline date for the term for which you are applying, your application will automatically be set up for the next available graduation date.
 Students from specific majors can now apply online for graduation via their MySJSU.
 See the Graduation page for further guidance.

 Graduation Application Process